 Distinguished Leader Award

-John R. Anderson, PhD, receives the 2013 Psychology and AIDS Distinguished Leader Award for his comprehensive vision and unswerving leadership across the spectrum of psychology and AIDS advocacy, mentoring and teaching, research and service.
+Charles Hinkin, PhD, receives the 2014 Psychology and AIDS Distinguished Leader Award as a Distinguished Leader for his comprehensive vision and unswerving leadership across the spectrum of psychology and AIDS advocacy through his research, mentoring, teaching, and service.